-Durham Destroyer - "I'm Not Worthy" (135km)
+Durham Destroyer - "I'm Not Worthy" (163km)

 Location: Port Perry, Regional Municipality of Durham, Ontario

-Distance: 134.8 km (83.8 miles)
+Distance: 163.3 km (107.7 miles)

-Amenities: The route’s starting point is the town of Port Perry and has all the amenities of a quaint tourist town including cafes, pubs/restaurants and convenience stores.
-The town of Claremont, the route’s approximate halfway point, has general store and pizzeria.
-The town of Uxbridge, at the route’s three-quarter mark, has a number of amenities, including several cafes and convenience stores.
-Finally, the village of Sunderland, less than 20km from the end of the route, provides an opportunity for a last second resupply.
+Amenities: The route’s starting point is the town of Port Perry, which has all the amenities of a quaint tourist town including cafes, pubs/restaurants and convenience stores.
+The town of Uxbridge, at the route’s 50km mark, has all the necessary conveniences, including several cafes and general stores.
+The village of Claremont, just off the main route just past the halfway point, has general store and pizzeria.
+Finally, the village of Blackstock offers a final resupply option before the final push back to the start.

 Parking: Parking can be found throughout the town of Port Perry, including the Scugog Association Soccer Fields.
 Ample parking can also be found in Uxbridge, the main alternative starting point, including on-route at Elgin Park.
 Alternative parking options include the Chalk Lake Triangle, which has room for a couple of vehicles, and the Blackstock Recreation Complex.